Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 ###Using KIDOZ Button
-You can add the ```KIDOZ button``` to your layout xml file or create a new instance programmatically.
+You can add the ```KIDOZ Button``` to your layout xml file or create a new instance programmatically.

  - 	Add ```KIDOZ Button``` directly inside xml: